“We are swimming in Christianity” is a statement I've recently heard. I disagree. Are we, the Western society, really swimming in Christianity?

 I didn't get complications, but I could have gotten them.
 In the worst case, I could have overlooked the signs of coming complications.
 I could have fainted alone in my flat and have nobody notice it.
 My friends could have all not remember me getting a shot that very weekend and not paid me a visit.
 But none of that happened.
 Did God actually do something?
 I don't need to know.

 Over the years, I've moved several times, and have seen multiple priests, that managed to engage young people with their faith.
 Sadly, they were all removed.
 The priests all claim it's for different reasons, but everyone knows if a priest doesn't stay for his full tenure, it's a transfer for disciplinary reasons.
 How dare I claim those priests lied?!
+Those people are holy people!!
 They lied to protect the peace in the community.
+They acted according to the principle of loving one's neighbour.
 Looking at who actually came to see the priests off, it's evident they were an eyesore to the old folks that value old language and meaningless rituals.
 You know language in the church is old when you have an easier time understanding it in a foreign language you have barely started learning.
 Even though, at least one of them tried to appease the older generation by making dedicated masses for young people at a time when the old people rarely attend, they still get transferred away.

 I hope, this post will reach people that are currently engaging with their faith.
 Maybe they will agree with me, or at least take this into account when they think about what their faith really means to them.
 But hey, there are people that say I'm possessed by evil, so what do I know?